·

-The Breton: A Humble Striped Shirt and French Fashion Icon
+The Breton: A Humble Striped Shirt & French Fashion Icon

 Girl on a picnic blanket wearing striped dress and hat